rentorious/krokoclock/README.md

 the app is made with React and Firebase.

+The usage for this app is for practicing *Croquis*

+> Croquis drawing is quick and sketchy drawing - Wikipedia

 ## Functionality:
 - Add and remove images
 - Set the time interval between switching pictures